jpmonettas/magic-sheet/README.md

 java -jar target/uberjar/magic-sheet-0.1.0-standalone.jar --port 40338
 ```

-After first run, you will end up with a empty sheet.
+The first time you run it you will just see a empty sheet.

 for more options try  `--help`

 ### Define a new command

-For defining a new command, right click anywhere on the sheet and you should see a context menu.
-Click on new.
+For defining a new command, right click anywhere on the sheet which should show a context menu.
+Click on `New Command`.
-This will open the create command dialog, which looks like:
+This will open the new command dialog, which looks like:

 <img src="/doc/create-command.png?raw=true"/>